Since spring 2020, the latest information regarding the spread of COVID-19 in a country has been an important factor in this advice.

 How does RIVMNational Institute for Public Health and the Environment formulate its advice on travel?

 RIVM maps out the risks of travelling to, from and in foreign countries on a weekly basis.
 For example, we look at how many SARS-CoV-2 infections there are and how much testing is taking place in a country.
 But we also look at whether a Variant of Concern is present in a particular country and how prevalent it is.
-Figures provided by the European Centre for Disease Control (ECDC) and the World Health Organization (WHO) are consulted in the course of these analyses.
-This is the basis for the advice provided by the Ministry of Health, Welfare and Sport (VWS) and RIVM to the Ministry of Foreign Affairs.
+At the request of the Ministry of Health, Welfare and Sport (VWS), figures provided by the European Centre for Disease Control (ECDC) and the World Health Organization (WHO) are consulted in the course of these analyses.
+This is the basis for the advice provided by VWS and RIVM to the Ministry of Foreign Affairs.
 The Ministry of Foreign Affairs determines the final travel advisory.

 To support the travel advisories, RIVM compiles data from various sources and analyses the risks in various European countries on a weekly basis.
 The situation is also analysed at a regional level.
 The analysis is used by the Ministry of Health, Welfare and Sport (VWS) and the Ministry of Foreign Affairs for the travel advisories for these countries.
 The following information is included in the RIVM analysis: